hongdp/DeepDota/README.md

 # DeepDota

-Use the power of computing to help me play better.
+Use the power of computing to help human play Dota better.

 ## Data downloader(Completed)